 Okay, but what if I just want a website for my business and not a blog?

 No worries!
-The steps I will go over works for blogs and business websites.
+The steps I will go over will work for blogs and business websites.

 So… what is different about this one?